shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 .. }}}

-Spacetime Rotations in Differential Forms
+Spacetime rotations in differential Forms
 -----------------------------------------

 .. {{{